wazuh/wazuh-dashboard-plugins/public/react-services/error-management/docs/README.md

 - Etc

-Our frontend server-side have a intermedial layer between the frontend and the backend APIs like Indexer and wazuh.
+Our frontend server-side have a intermedial layer between the frontend and the backend APIs like Indexer and Wazuh.
 This layer catch the error and categorize them by type and add a custom error code.

  ### Error codes: code